-- □ Age, ethnicity and religion of the child - □ Location of the current carers and reason why a new placement is required - Date and type of placement required - Details of the placing authority's expectations concerning the new placement - □ Name, workplace and contact details of the social worker - $\hfill\square$ The legal basis for the current work with the child - □ Assessment of needs based on the impact of the child/young person's experiences - A comprehensive chronology of significant events in the child/young person's life up to the present day - Prevailing circumstances at the time, including the risks if the young person is not placed - Details of the young person's personal characteristics, strengths, abilities, likes, talents, aspirations, goals, and resilience - A care plan setting out any presenting needs or difficulties which need to be addressed by the placement including any matters pertinent to the safety and well-being of the child or young person.
-This should include a copy of the risk assessment and any previous behaviour management plan - □ A plan for any specific health needs, and diagnosis if they have one - □ Details of whether the young person can be placed with animals (and any specifics around this) - A summary of the young person's education to date, and a plan for their future education - Details of any specific arrangements deemed necessary to maintain the young person's safety and feelings of safety, including details of any concerns about the young person's exposure to child sexual exploitation and up to date risk assessment - Details of any involvement in offending, outstanding charges, court or panel dates, orders and bail/remand conditions - □ History of going missing, or failing to return from free-time or home contact and associated risks - □ History of behavioural distress towards others, and whether the young person has needed to be restrained in order to keep them or others safe - □ History of sexually harmful behaviours, including predatory sexualised behaviour.
-Whether they are subject to MAPPA arrangements and what current work is ongoing - □ History of self-injurious behaviours or suicidal thoughts/actions - Details of the services, resources and equipment the child/young person needs in order to meet their health, educational, individual interests, racial, religious/cultural, and linguistic needs
+- Age, ethnicity and religion of the child. - Location of the current carers and reason why a new placement is required. - Date and type of placement required. - Details of the placing authority's expectations concerning the new placement - Name, workplace and contact details of the social worker. - The legal basis for the current work with the child. - Assessment of needs based on the impact of the child/young person's experiences. - A comprehensive chronology of significant events in the child/young person's life up to the present day. - Prevailing circumstances at the time, including the risks if the young person is not placed. - Details of the young person's personal characteristics, strengths, abilities, likes, talents, aspirations, goals, and resilience.

-- Identification of important relationships (including connections and relationships from previous care placements), and proposed contact arrangements to facilitate continuity and development of these relationships; practical considerations for young people placed far away from home and how contact, where appropriate, will take place - Explicit consideration of the anticipated needs of the young person in relation to accommodation post 18
+- A care plan setting out any presenting needs or difficulties which need to be addressed by the placement including any matters pertinent to the safety and well-being of the child or young person.
+This should include a copy of the risk assessment and any previous behaviour management plan. - A plan for any specific health needs, and diagnosis if they have one. - Details of whether the young person can be placed with animals (and any specifics around this). - A summary of the young person's education to date, and a plan for their future education. - Details of any specific arrangements deemed necessary to maintain the young person's safety and feelings of safety, including details of any concerns about the young person's exposure to child sexual or criminal exploitation, and up to date risk assessment. - Details of any involvement in offending, outstanding charges, court or panel dates, orders and related conditions. - History of going missing, or failing to return from free-time or home contact and associated risks. - History of behavioural distress towards others, and how this has been managed to keep them or others safe. - History of physical, psychological or sexually harmful behaviours, including risk of harm to other children.
+Whether they are subject to CARM or MAPPA arrangements, and what current work is ongoing to meet needs and manage risks - History of self-injurious behaviours or suicidal thoughts/actions - Details of the services, resources and equipment the child/young person needs in order to meet their health, educational, individual interests, racial, religious/cultural, and linguistic needs. - Identification of important relationships (including connections and relationships from previous care placements), and proposed contact arrangements to facilitate continuity and development of these relationships; practical considerations for young people placed far away from home and how contact, where appropriate, will take place. - Explicit consideration of the anticipated needs of the young person in relation to accommodation and support post 18.